Buffered Image

 Draw the Image: Multiple Formats Implementation

-The following graph illustrates the drawing of an image (draw, rotate, or scale) in another image or display back buffer (to draw a shape, see Draw into the Image: Non-Display Format).
-This graph gathers both graphs draw in a custom image and render a custom image.
+The following diagram illustrates the drawing of an image (draw, rotate, or scale) in another image or display back buffer (to draw a shape, see Draw into the Image: Non-Display Format).
+This diagram gathers both diagrams draw in a custom image and render a custom image.

 Dependencies